Coronavirus: Which countries have confirmed cases? People across the world have been diagnosed with the virus, which originated in the Chinese city of Wuhan. - Welcome Qatar

 Thailand – 19

-Thailand has detected 19 infections so far, including its first case of human-to-human transmission.
+Thailand has detected 19 infections, including its first case of human-to-human transmission.

 |